BIBLE CHRONOLOGY

 According to these two lists, as well as the list found in Ezra 2, the names of these men were, apart from Ezra and Nehemiah themselves (Ez 2:2): Seraiah, Jeremiah, Amariah, Malluch, Hattush, Meremoth, Ginnetho(n), Abijah, Mi(j)amin, Bilgai/Bilgah, Shemaiah, Jeshua, Binnui and Kadmiel.
 These constitute some 60% of the top leaders of the Priests and Levites at that time (15 or 16 out of the first 25 mentioned in Neh 10:1-9).

 2) After Ezra’s journey to Jerusalem in Ezra 7, he was almost immediately confronted with the problem of intermarriage.
-If this was Darius’ seventh year, it would have been 21 years since Zerubbabel’s return.
+If this was Darius’ seventh year, it would have been the 21st inclusive year since Zerubbabel’s return.
 This would make sense as Ezra 10:44 mentions the taking of foreign wives, “some” of which unions had led to children being born.
-If, however, 60 years are inserted between Ezra 6 and Ezra 7 to allow Longimanus to be the Biblical Artaxerxes, Ezra would far more likely have been dealing with grandchildren, if not great grandchildren, resulting from these unions.
+If, however, 60 years are inserted between Ezra 6 and Ezra 7 to allow Longimanus to be the Biblical Artaxerxes, Ezra would far more likely have been dealing with grandchildren, if not great-grandchildren, resulting from these unions.
 Also, far more than “some” of these marriages would by then have led to offspring.

 The Importance of Cyrus